harshit-lohani/kafka-mock-tesing-of-producer-and-consumer/README.md

 # kafka-mock-tesing-of-producer-and-consumer
-Project to understand the functioning of Kafka Producers and Consumers and writing unit tests and integrated test using Mock Producer
+Project to understand the functioning of Kafka Producers and Consumers and writing unit tests and integrated test using MockProducer and MockConsumer classes